 In addition to product documentation, the following resources are available to help you resolve issues:

-If you're experiencing an issue or have a question that requires Astronomer expertise, or if you want to modify a cluster configuration, use one of the following methods to contact Astronomer support:
+If you're experiencing an issue or have a question that requires Astronomer expertise, use one of the following methods to contact Astronomer support:

 - Submit a support request in the Cloud UI.

 - Submit a support request on the Astronomer support portal.

 Best practices for support request submissions

 The following are the best practices for submitting support requests in the Cloud UI or the Astronomer support portal:

 To help Astronomer support respond effectively to your support request, it's important that you correctly identify the severity of your issue.
 The following are the categories that Astronomer uses to determine the severity of your support request:

 P1: Critical impact.
 A Deployment is completely unavailable, or a DAG that was previously working in production is no longer working.

 P1 tickets are handled with the highest levels of urgency, if Astronomer Support responds on a P1 ticket and subsequently does not hear back for 2 hours, the ticket priority will be automatically changed to P2.